chrisl8/Witchazzan/README.md

 - Tile Render Order: Right Down
 - Map Size: Fixed
   - The map should not be infinite, but the actual size is variable.
-  - There are two "screen sizes" supported:
-    - TODO: This is not true anymore:
-    - The Normal Standard is a 16:9 "screen" that is 20 tiles wide by 11 tiles high.
-    - A 4:3 aspect ratio using 16 tiles wide by 11 tiles high is also supported.
-This is what you need to copy a NES map for instance.
-    - **However, if** you make the map bigger, in either direction, the camera will stick to 20x11 tiles, and scroll as the player moves to cover more territory.
-However, for the sake of memory, do not make infinite maps.
 - Tile Size
   - 16x16
   or